 This feature is in Public Preview.
 Contact your Azure Databricks representative to request access.

-This article introduces the set of fundamental concepts you need to understand in order to use Azure Databricks SQL Analytics effectively.
+This article introduces the set of fundamental concepts you need to understand in order to use Databricks SQL effectively.

-This section describes the interfaces that Azure Databricks supports for accessing your Azure Databricks SQL Analytics assets: UI and API.
+This section describes the interfaces that Azure Databricks supports for accessing your Databricks SQL assets: UI and API.

 UI: A graphical interface to dashboards and queries, SQL endpoints, query history, and alerts.

-REST API An interface that allows you to automate tasks on SQL endpoints and query history.
+REST API An interface that allows you to automate tasks on Databricks SQL objects.